 This category relates to the adoption of a child that is below the age of two.
+The right to such leave commenced on 1 January 2020.

 A single adoptive parent is entitled to 10 consecutive weeks' unpaid adoption leave.
 If there are two adoptive parents, only one would be entitled to 10 consecutive weeks' adoption leave.
 However, the other adoptive parent would be entitled to 10 consecutive days' normal parental leave (see information on parental leave above).
 It is up to the adoptive parents to decide who takes adoption leave and who takes normal parental leave.